duchoud/adawebsite/README.md

 # Wars and movies Data Story

-This git repository allows us to build the data story website associated with our ADA project.
+This git repository allows us to build the Data Story website associated with our ADA project.

 [Go to the website!]( https://duchoud.github.io/adawebsite/)